mroberge/hydrofunctions/README.rst

 Credits
 ---------

-Visit `Hydropy <https://github.com/stijnvanhoey/hydropy>`_, which builds upon Pandas for enhanced data selection and plotting of hydrology data.
+`Hydropy <https://github.com/stijnvanhoey/hydropy>`_, a Python package that builds upon Pandas for enhanced data selection and plotting of hydrology data.

-`WellApplication <https://github.com/inkenbrandt/WellApplication>`_ provides functions for working with dataloggers and USGS well data.
+`WellApplication <https://github.com/inkenbrandt/WellApplication>`_ a Python package that provides functions for working with dataloggers and USGS well data.

 This package was created with Cookiecutter_ and the `audreyr/cookiecutter-pypackage`_ project template.